Hypergraphs without Subgraphs of Given Connectivity: Concluding remarks

 In the second item of Theorem~\ref{0}, our techniques suffice in principle to obtain a tight upper bound for all $k\gg r\ge 3$, without requiring $c\ge(2r)^{1/(r-1)}$.
 The main difficulty lies in the complex calculation.

-Finally, we conclude the paper with the following hypergraph formulation of Mader's Conjecture: \begin{conjecture} Let \(H\) be an \(r\)-uniform hypergraph on \(n\) vertices containing no \((k+1)\)-connected subgraph.
+Finally, we conclude the paper with the following hypergraph formulation of Mader's Conjecture: \begin{conjecture}[See Conjecture~2 in \cite{15}] Let \(H\) be an \(r\)-uniform hypergraph on \(n\) vertices containing no \((k+1)\)-connected subgraph.
 Then for all sufficiently large \(n\),

 \end{conjecture}

 We can construct an \(n\)-vertex \(r\)-uniform hypergraph \(G_{q,k}^r\) achieving this bound.
 Let \(k,q\) be integers with \(n = kq\), and partition the vertex set into \(V_0, V_1, \dots, V_{q-1}\), each of size \(k\).
 The hypergraph \(G_{q,k}^r\) contains all \(r\)-subsets except those that are completely contained in \(V_0\), and except those that have no vertex in \(V_0\) but are not entirely contained in any single \(V_i\) with \(i\ge 1\).
 It is easy to verify that \(G_{q,k}^r\) has no \((k+1)\)-connected subgraph.
 This is equivalent to asserting that, for sufficiently large $n$, \(F_r(n,k)=\binom{n}{r}-\binom{n-k}{r}+\left(\frac{n}{k}-2\right)\binom{k}{r}.\) Note that the leading term of $F_r(n,k)$ was determined in Theorem~\ref{thm:limit} (e.g. \eqref{equ:F_r}).